Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Mercedes Me

-Mercedes me is a companion app that enables Mercedes-Benz owners to interact with their vehicles and purchase additional services.
+Mercedes Me is a companion app that enables Mercedes-Benz owners to interact with their vehicles and purchase additional services.

 After a few product discovery sessions, we decided to break that down into two phases: